rsarten/Getting-and-Cleaning-Data_Project/CodeBook.md

 ## Code book
-This document describes the variables, the data, and transformations that were performed to clean up the data before and during the 'run_analysis.R' script.
+This document describes the data, transformations, and the variables that were performed and used to clean up the data before and during the 'run_analysis.R' script.

 =================
 ## The Data